wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 comments: true
 ---

-> Some sites are blocking an specific ip address.
-To avoid this, I wrote about how to crawl some web site with temporary ip in selenium(using [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
+> Some sites have a block for specific ip addresses.
+Here, I am going to detail a process in which we can access these blocked websites through temporary ip from selenium (with the help of Tor).

 # environment

-For your information, Here is my test environment
+Just for your information, here are the programs I used for my test environment.

 - Ubuntu 16.04
 - selenium 3.8.0